 The New York Institute of Technology Nursing Program, as an integral part of its parent institution, is dedicated to the pursuit of higher learning grounded in the arts, sciences, and humanities.
-The mission of the Department of Nursing is to offer professional nursing education for undergraduate students pursuing a baccalaureate degree.
-This mission prepares our graduates to meet the challenges of professional nursing practice and strengthens the quality of nursing care rendered to the health care consumer in an age of health care reform.
-In addition to this primary goal, the Department of Nursing is committed to providing service and education to the professional nursing community and the public.
+The mission of the DON is to offer professional nursing education for undergraduate students pursuing a baccalaureate degree.
+This mission prepares our graduates to meet the challenges of professional nursing practice and strengthens the quality of nursing care rendered to the healthcare consumer in an age of healthcare reform.
+In addition to this primary goal, the DON is committed to providing service and education to the professional nursing community and the public.

-A Person is a unique, holistic, ever changing system manifesting basic human needs as one progresses through the life cycle constantly interacting with the environment.
+A person is a unique, holistic, ever-changing system manifesting basic human needs as one progresses through the life cycle constantly interacting with the environment.
 Individuals have freedom of choice and are accountable for their choices.
-As caring individuals they enter into relationships that foster dignity, mutual trust, and a sense of self-worth and a feeling of belonging.
+As caring individuals, they enter relationships that foster dignity, mutual trust, and a sense of self-worth and a feeling of belonging.
 The faculty believes that valuing the individual in the context of humanity, environment, and health gives meaning to humanistic nursing practice.
-The person as client may be an individual, family, group, community or organizational system
+The person as client may be an individual, family, group, community, or organizational system.

-Health and Wellness encompass a broad-spectrum state that is culturally defined, valued, and practiced reflecting client system, stability and harmony.
+Health and wellness encompass a broad-spectrum state that is culturally defined, valued, and practiced reflecting client system, stability and harmony.
 Health is more than the absence of illness.
 It is a dynamic, evolving process involving a sense of wholeness.
-The nurse promotes, facilitates and supports an the optimum level of health and wellness in client care interactions.
+The nurse promotes, facilitates and supports an optimum level of health and wellness in client care interactions.
 Importance is given to the social determinants of health.

-Nursing: The faculty believes that nursing is a caring, humanistic, learned and scientific profession whose practice focuses on the health of the person, family, group and community.
-Faculty, students and staff will be guided by respect for the health care beliefs and practices of all, and above all, compassion and respect in their interactions with clients and with each other.
+Nursing: The faculty believes that nursing is a caring, humanistic, learned, and scientific profession whose practice focuses on the health of the person, family, group, and community.
+Faculty, students, and staff will be guided by respect for the healthcare beliefs and practices of all, and above all, compassion and respect in their interactions with clients and with each other.
 Nursing practice and nursing education must be responsive to the uniqueness of persons and communities, fostering full partnership and interdisciplinary collaboration in the care and healing process.
 Accountability for decisions and ethical nursing care is pivotal to professional role behaviors and practice.
 The process of continuous personal and professional self-reflection and evaluation facilitates growth and change.
 Nurses recognize and reduce stressors and promote/enhance positive client response and incorporate these into the nursing process.
 Nurses strive to eliminate health disparities locally, nationally and globally.
 Nurses provide care directly and indirectly in the role of care giver, manager, leader, educator, researcher, consultant, advocate, and collaborator.
 The nursing process provides a critical thinking, problem-solving framework for all nurse-client interactions.
-The systematic method for providing care is composed of six interrelated phases: assessment, nursing diagnosis, planning, implementation, evaluation and change.
-As the student progresses through the program, she/he is expected to use the nursing process in planning and providing care for clients who have increasingly complex problems in a diversity of settings.
-Nurses provide care to individuals, families, groups, and/or organizations that is health-focused, culturally competent, effective, safe and evidence-based.
+The systematic method for providing care is composed of six interrelated phases: assessment, problem identification, planning, implementation, evaluation, and change.
+As students progress through the program, they are expected to use the nursing process in planning and providing care for clients who have increasingly complex problems in a diversity of settings.
+Nurses provide care to individuals, families, groups, and/or organizations that are health-focused, culturally competent, effective, safe, and evidence-based.

-Culture: The nursing curriculum is founded on Madeline Leiniger's Transcultural Nursing Care and is organized across the lifespan, incorporating increasing levels of complexity, acuity, and pattern and system analysis over time.
+Culture: The nursing curriculum is founded on Madeleine Leininger's Transcultural Nursing Care and is organized across the lifespan, incorporating increasing levels of complexity, acuity, and pattern and system analysis over time.
 The nursing profession has a responsibility to provide culturally based nursing care that facilitates the well-being of the client.
-Culture is an important factor that impacts the relationship among and between the client, family, community and health care professional.
-Emphasis is placed on the holistic nature and cultural aspects of the client in relationship to families, groups, communities and systems.
+Culture is an important factor that impacts the relationship among and between the client, family, community, and healthcare professional.
+Emphasis is placed on the holistic nature and cultural aspects of the client in relationship to families, groups, communities, systems, and health disparities.

 Curriculum: The Nursing Process provides the assessment and implementation framework for nursing care.
 The concepts of holism, caring, culture, communication, critical thinking, professionalism, information technology and global are pivotal to the curriculum.
-The curriculum is developed, implemented and revised to reflect clear statements of expected student learning outcomes that are consistent with professional nursing standards and baccalaureate nursing education.
-The mission and philosophy of the NYIT Nursing Program (in conjunction with the NYIT mission and philosophy) focuses on providing quality and career oriented education to a student population that is diverse in educational preparation, socio-economics, religion, race, culture and language.
+The curriculum is developed, implemented, and revised to reflect clear statements of expected student learning outcomes that are consistent with professional nursing standards and baccalaureate nursing education.
+The mission and philosophy of the New York Tech's Nursing Program (in conjunction with the university's mission and philosophy) focuses on providing quality and career-oriented education to a student population that is diverse in educational preparation, socioeconomics, religion, race, culture, and language.
 Stressing the faculty as knowledge facilitators and the students as responsible learners, the faculty believes in and reinforces the philosophy of adult learning as an ongoing process fostering critical thinking, decision making and accountability.

-Outcomes: Baccalaureate education prepares the nurse generalist in a beginning leadership role as a member of an interdisciplinary health care team who is able to utilize evidenced based practice and health information technology in a variety of settings.
-The course objectives, content and educational pedagogy reflect the program's seven terminal outcome objectives and provide a foundation for graduate education.
-The expected student outcomes are successful completion of the professional sequence, program satisfaction, licensure and employment as a Registered Professional Nurse, life-long learning and membership in the profession.
+Outcomes: Baccalaureate education prepares the nurse generalist in a beginning leadership role as a member of an interdisciplinary healthcare team who is able to utilize evidence-based practice and health information technology in a variety of settings.
+The course objectives, content and educational pedagogy reflect the program's outcomes, objectives, and provide a foundation for graduate education.
+The expected student outcomes are successful completion of the professional sequence, program satisfaction, licensure and employment as a Registered Professional Nurse, lifelong learning and membership in the profession.